Highlights of the Program

 Southern California Edison

-• Governing AI responsibly through data integration explainability and utility grade model oversight
+• Managing AI responsibly through data integration, explainability, and utility-grade model oversight

 Q&A SESSION ON APPLYING AI FORECASTING IN DISTRIBUTION PLANNING